MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 *	Compliance Admin
 *	Helpdesk Admin

-Available for the following [support plans](https://www.microsoft.com/dynamics365/support):
+Support is available for the following [support plans](https://www.microsoft.com/dynamics365/support):

 *	Subscription Support
 *	Professional Direct Support
 *	Unified Support

-In order to create a support request:
+To create a support request, follow these steps.

-1. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com) with your admin credentials.
+1. Sign on to [Microsoft Power Platform Admin Center](https://admin.powerplatform.microsoft.com) using your admin credentials.
-1. Select Help + support > New support request.
+1. Select **Help + support** > **New support request**.
 1. Select the product Dynamics 365 Intelligent Order Management.
-1. Fill in the problem type, a description of the issue, and then select Solutions tab .
-If the guidance doesn't resolve your issue, scroll down and select Next.
+1. Fill in the problem type, a description of the issue, and then select the **Solutions** tab.
+If the guidance doesn't resolve your issue, scroll down, and select **Next**.
-1. Select the support plan and fill in the fields in the form pages.
+1. Select the support plan and fill in the fields on the form pages.

 Once you submit your request, it will appear in the list of support requests.
 You can check the status and edit your request on this page.